NShan9297/Kickstarter_Analysis/README.md

 ## **Overview** ##
 “Louise”, an up-and-coming playwright, is looking to start her first play.
 She has decided to use crowdfunding as a resource to raise money for it.
-Louise has asked us for help!
-She needs insight on what a successful crowdfunding campaign looks like from start to finish, to model hers from.
+Louise has asked us for insight on what a successful crowdfunding campaign looks like to model hers from.
 Louise is looking for about $10,000 to fund her play.

 ## **Purpose** ##

-The Purpose of this project is to analyze campaigns to find what models are most successful.
-Data included money the campaingers were looking to raise(goal), number of backers and donors, and money raised (charted as "Pleged" on Kickstarter worksheet).
-Successful campaigns were determined by whether the campaigns reached/exceeded their fundraising goal.
-While Failed campaigns were those that did not reach their goal.
-This analysis was achieved by creating Pivot tables and corresponding line charts and graphs, to allow the visualization of the effects, if any, that the Launch Dates and the Outcomes based Goals have on a campaign.
+The Purpose of this project is to analyze campaigns to find what models are most successful and which failed.
+Successful campaigns were determined by whether the campaigns reached/exceeded their fundraising goal based on funds/money pledged.
+While Failed campaigns were those that did not reach their goal based on funds/money pledged.
+The main focus of this analysis will be on Successful Campaings, Failed Campaigns, their Launch Dates and their Pledged and Goal amounts.
+This analysis was achieved by creating Pivot tables and corresponding line charts and graphs, to allow the visualization of the effects, if any, that those Launch Dates and the Outcomes based Goals have on a campaign.
 The data was collected across 21 countries, from 2009 to 2017, then compiled in an Excel Worksheet called Kickstarter Analysis.

 ## **Analysis and Challenges** ##